jf87/scalable_web_systems/assignment-02/README.md

 but this is not possible on AppEngine (it's only possible for local Go programs).

-For this assignment, it is therefore Ok to only describe your design (trade-offs, design decisions etc.) for the color related part in your report.
+For this assignment, it is therefore Ok to only describe your design (trade-offs, design decisions etc.) for the color related part in your report (implementation is optional).
 E.g., you could assume that you have a library to process jpeg2000 images in Go.

 If you can figure out a way to process the images in Go or derive the necessary color information otherwise, you are still very welcome to implement it and report it!